uralrdybread/raid-signup/README.md

 This was my first application using both Firebase FireStore and Angular together, it's a simple raid sign up for online gaming.
 It allows members of a gaming group to sign up ahead of time to a dungeon so a head-count can be assessed prior to engagement.

 When you first arrive you are presented with a character sign up sheet.
-The player will enter in his details like character name, email, particular dungeon and his equipment ranking.
+The player will enter in his or her details like character name, email, particular dungeon and his equipment ranking.
 Pressing Sign up will post the data to the firebase database.

 ![signup](https://user-images.githubusercontent.com/48900828/208229086-8b2b9a8c-2003-4e35-b330-64257308bdd3.PNG)